PanGan21/verifiable-storage/docs/architecture.md

 ```

 The server will be available at `http://localhost:8080` with PostgreSQL database storage.
 Configuration is handled through environment variables in `docker-compose.yml`.

+**For Production**:
+1. Deploy behind nginx/traefik with TLS certificates (Let's Encrypt)
+2. Configure reverse proxy to forward requests to server
+3. Enable rate limiting at the proxy level
+4. Set up monitoring and logging
+5. Use environment variables for sensitive configuration

 ### Filesystem Storage